-These ratings are also on the bottom of your "mirror" worksheet.
+These ratings are on the bottom of your "mirror" worksheet.
+An additional blank page of the "mirror" worksheet is in your Client Workbook for you to compete next week at home.
+You can make copies of this blank sheet yourself or you can request additional copies from your counselor.
 Once you have determined the extent to which you identified with each sense of self during the previous week, make a plan for how you will increase the expression of your "ideal" self the following week and how you will reduce the strength of your "addict" self-identity.
 Be patient.
 Remember, it took a while for you to fully identify yourself as an "addict."
 It will also take time, as well as hard work, to identify with your "ideal" self.